Shippable/docs/sources/ci/trigger-job.md

 <img src="/images/ci/project-settings.png" alt="Configure webhook events to trigger builds">

 - You can configure the following:
     - **Pull Requests**: Default value is **Enabled**.
 Every pull request triggers a build on Shippable when opened.
-Click `Disable` to stop the triggering of builds for pull requests.
+Toggle the control to stop the triggering of builds for pull requests.
     - **Commits**: Default value is **Enabled**.
 Every commit to the repository triggers a build on Shippable.
-Click `Disable` to stop the triggering of builds for commits.
+Toggle the control to stop the triggering of builds for commits.
     - **Tags**: Default value is **Disabled**.
-To trigger builds for git tag push events, click on the control.
+To trigger builds for git tag push events, toggle the control.
     - **Releases**: Default value is **Disabled**.
-To trigger builds for GitHub release events, click on the control.This feature is supported only for GitHub.
+To trigger builds for GitHub release events, toggle the control.This feature is supported only for GitHub.

 ## Pausing your project